-Katharine Van Tassel is the Interim Executive Director, Graduate Programs in Compliance and Risk Management and Visiting Professor of Law at Case Western Reserve School of Law.
+Katharine Van Tassel is a Professor of Practice at Case Western Reserve School of Law.
 Previously, she served as Dean and Professor of Law at San Francisco Law School, the oldest law school in San Francisco.
 She has served as the Associate Dean of Academics and Professor of Law at Concordia University School of Law, the founding Director of Health Law Programs and Professor of Law at Creighton University School of Law, the founding Director of the University of Akron’s Public Health Law & Science Center, as well as the founding Director of Akron Law’s Health Law Programs and Professor of Law.
 At Akron Law, she was the recipient of the 2013 Faculty Scholar of the Year award.